 At the dawn of each New Year, we tend to take stock.
 What do we want?
 What are our goals?
 How are we really doing?
 Imagine doing that, rigorously, for more than 75 years.
 That’s exactly what the world’s longest study on happiness has done.
 Beginning in 1938, generations of researchers have studied 724 Boston-area men (and, later, their spouses) — about half from Harvard and half from the city’s toughest neighborhoods — to discover the keys to a happy life.
 Happily, about 60 are still with us (at least as of recent years) and still participating in the study.
 About 2,000 of these men’s children also contributed to the research.
 We are not spoilers, so you’ll need to watch the video, but suffice to say the answer is not money, or fame, or achievement.
 It’s something much closer to home.

 – Al Cattabiani

 On a related note, here’ a little gift from us to you.
-Thanks for being so nice to us over the past two years!
+Thanks for being so nice to us over the past few years!

 Photo Credit: Champagne toast image courtesy of Pixabay.